Great Twin Items That Made My Life So Much Easier

 Umbrella strollers – I really like the Jeep umbrella stroller.
 If you want something a little lighter for when you go to the mall or shopping this umbrella stroller is the best.
 It folds up easy and takes up very little space in your car.
 It has pocket to store stuff and cup holders…. and the best part?
 It fits through double doors!

-Car seats that go with strollers – I really like these car seats.
+Car seat to go with strollers – I really like these car seats.
 They are easy to get in and out of the car and they fit right into the Baby Trend stroller.
 The one thing I wish was different on these are the head support – the supports that come with them do little to support a newborn’s head, so when they sleep, they move around.
 To fix this, I would roll up a smaller blanket or towel and put it on the outer part of the head support, and that worked well – I just wish the support was better so I didn’t need to add the extra support.

 Saucers – I really like this specific bouncer, and so do my babies.
 This one is cool because the seat comes out- so when they are bigger they can just stand and play with toys.
 BUT, it also has the option to remove the food base and place it on top of the play-table to cover the opening, and it turns into a table for when they are older!
 So that way you get your money’s worth (love me some multi-purpose items!!!).